spaceofcookingspaceofcookingspaceofcooking

 • 1/4 cup sour cream or Honduran crema

-• Optional toppings: pickled red onions, avocado slices, jalapeños, fresh cilantro, lime wedges, salsa roja
+• Optional toppings: pickled red onions, avocado slices, jalapeños, cilantro, lime wedges, salsa roja

 Instructions

-2. Add warm water gradually, mixing with a fork or your hand until a shaggy dough forms.
+2. Add warm water gradually: Mix until a shaggy dough forms.
+Stop adding water when the dough holds together.

-3. Knead the dough on a lightly floured surface for 5-7 minutes until smooth and elastic.
-Cover with a damp cloth and let rest for 20 minutes.
+3. Knead the dough: Knead 5–7 minutes until smooth and elastic.
+Cover and rest 20 minutes.

-6. Cook each tortilla for about 45 seconds to 1 minute per side, watching for golden brown spots and slight puffing.
+6. Cook each tortilla: Cook about 45 seconds to 1 minute per side.
+Look for light browning and slight puffing.

-7. Keep cooked tortillas warm wrapped in a clean kitchen towel while preparing the filling.
+7. Keep tortillas warm: Wrap in a clean towel while you cook the rest and mash beans.

-8. Mash cooked beans with broth or oil until creamy but still textured.
-Season lightly with salt to taste.
+8. Make the bean filling: Mash cooked beans with broth or oil until creamy and spreadable.
+Taste and season lightly.

 Chef’s Notes: Tips for Success

-• Bean variations: Try black turtle beans or pinto beans for different flavors and textures.
+• Bean variations: Try black turtle beans or pinto beans for different flavor notes.

 Nutrient Per Baleada (approx.)